A three-stone ring has two side stones flanking the center stone, amplifying its presence and elevating it to a superior level of sophistication.

-Most common and eye-pleasing shields are slightly elongated.
+The most common and eye-pleasing shields are slightly elongated.
 Small shields can substitute for bullets.
 They are beautiful, versatile, and can be paired with virtually any center stone.

 Step-cut shields work best with step-cut center stones.
 Brilliant-cut shields are typically paired with brilliant-cut centers and colored gemstones.

 Heater shields present an opportunity to reuse broken marquise diamonds.
 Marquise points are prone to chipping, rendering the whole diamond unusable.